Stereo-Boy/chopin_toolbox/README.md

 # chopin toolbox
-A toolbox mostly for statistical models and formating.
+A toolbox for automating the use of GLM/GLME statistical models

 ## Description
-The toolbox contains various handy functions for manipulating files and data, more 'serious' functions for automatical stastistical analyses, a few stat tools and other handy functions for automatically plotting the data.
+The toolbox contains various for automatical stastistical analyses, showing diagnostics, formating, a few stat tools and other handy functions for automatically plotting the data.
+Helper functions include functions to manipulate files and data.

 ## Getting Started
 ### Dependencies